Federal Crop Insurance Corporation (FCIC)

 Federal Crop Insurance Corporation Board of Directors

 The Federal Crop Insurance Act (Act) (7 U.S.C. § 1505 Management of Corporation), established the composition of the Board of Directors to manage the Federal Crop Insurance Corporation (FCIC) subject to the general supervision of the Secretary of Agriculture.

-delegates to the manager of the FCIC (RMA Administrator) certain authorities and powers.
+The Board delegates to the manager of the FCIC (RMA Administrator) certain authorities and powers.

 The Board approves any new policy, plan of insurance or major modification to an existing plan or other materials

 The Code of Federal Regulations (CFR), Title 7-Agriculture, Subtitle